 Manufactured by Myoscience Inc. in Redwood City, CA, Iovera was originally designed as a pain blocker.
-It was FDA approved for pain control in the U.S in 2014, and is currently being used in many orthoepedic, rheumatology, spine and pain practices around the country.
+It was FDA approved for pain control in the U.S in 2014, and is currently being used in many orthopedic, rheumatology, spine and pain practices around the country.

-But in Europe and Canada, this little miracle machine is also being used to raise freeze those forehead muscles to treat frown lines, forehead lines or drooping eyebrows.
+But in Europe and Canada, this little miracle machine is also being used to raise those forehead muscles to treat frown lines, forehead lines or drooping eyebrows.

 The good news is that, since the procedure is already approved as a pain blocker and is considered safe, there are docs using it off label for your forehead lines!